-The Government (represented by the Minister) is the owner of the LSA, acting for and on behalf of the people of the State.
+The Government (represented by the responsible Minister) is the owner of the LSA, acting for and on behalf of the people of the State.

-The LSA is subject to the general control and direction of the Minister, under section 8 of the Act.
+The LSA is subject to the general control and direction of the responsible Minister, under section 8 of the Act.

-In line with section 10 of the Act, the Board includes Directors with qualifications or experience in governance, health, disability, legal, financial management and investment (to carry out its functions effectively).
+In line with section 10 of the Act, the LSA Board must have such qualifications or experience as are, in the responsible Minister's opinion, necessary to enable the Board to carry out its functions effectively.
+The current LSA Board includes Directors with qualifications or experience in governance, organisational design, health, disability, legal, financial management and investment (to carry out its functions effectively).